danlentz/printv/README.md

 ### Extension

 For the most part, extensions to PRINTV may be incorporated by implementing additional clauses within the function `EXPANDER`, using the existing clauses as a template to get started.
-Typically, evaluated forms will involve two subclauses: a `FORM-PRINTER` to show what is being evaluated, and a `VALUES-PRINTER` to show the result.
+Typically, evaluated forms will involve construction of two function-call
+s-expressions: a `FORM-PRINTER` to show what is being evaluated, and a `VALUES-PRINTER` to show the result.

 For all expansions except those intended as simple typographic commands, it is very important that as a result of expansion the